 Cordoba maps and driving tips (Jan 26, 2006)

-One of the many private patios open to the public during the Patio Festival in May.
+Number 4 Trueque Street is of the many patios open to the public during the Patio Festival in May.
+The City Hall acquired it in February, 2013 with plans for a museum.

-The Roman Bridge and Calahorra Tower and Puerta del Puente have recently been restored.
+The Roman Bridge and Calahorra Tower and Puerta del Puente were restored in 2010 as part of Cordoba's ambitious riverfront rennovation project.